Last updated December 22nd, 2021.

 Investors should be aware that history often repeats itself.
 A continued rise in tensions may, at the very least, cause greater economic uncertainty.
 At worst, they could possibly wreak havoc on Japan’s financial markets.

-Do you agree with this article?
-Either way, there are tons of markets with better fundamentals than Japan out there.
+Do you agree with this article or not so much?
+Either way, there are plenty of other countries in Asia with better fundamentals than Japan.
 Consider investing in one of them instead.

 Skip the Next Western Recession